langchain-ai/langchain-tool-server/README.md

 > We recommend that users use FastMCP and langchain-mcp-adapters to expose langchain tools via MCP using Streamable HTTP as the transport.
-> universal-tool-server was created before Streamable HTTP transport was introduced into the MCP specification as a stopgap solution.
+> langchain-tool-server was created before Streamable HTTP transport was introduced into the MCP specification as a stopgap solution.

 ```python
 from langchain_core.tools import tool